EYFS@RMS

 Please click here for a video of Swaledale Reception

 We would love to welcome your child to our friendly and caring Foundation Stage!
-We are able to offer Nursery places for children from two years of age and a dedicated EYFS Wrap Around Care from 7.30am until 5.30pm.
+We are able to offer Nursery places for children from two years of age and a dedicated EYFS Wrap Around Care from 5:30pm to 6:00pm

 Our Nursery classes are organised to reflect the children’s ranges of development as we believe each stage of your child’s education journey is distinct and needs to be purposefully planned for.